jordanvolz/lolpop/docs/src/introduction.md

     ...
 ```

-Components can then be leveraged in pipleine and runner workflows.
-Instead of referring to specific components themselves, these workflows are designed to use generic component types, as shown below.
+Components can then be leveraged in pipeline and runner workflows.
+Instead of referring to specific component classes, these workflows are designed to use generic component types, as shown below.

 ```python title="my_training_pipeline.py"
 from lolop.pipeline import BasePipeline